ionic-team/ionic-docs/docs/api/select.md

 Ionic's keyboard interactions follow the implementation patterns of the web `<select>` instead of the native iOS select for a consistent experience across all platforms.

-These keyboard interactions apply to all `ion-select` when the following conditions are met:
+These keyboard interactions apply to all `ion-select` elements when the following conditions are met:
 - The select is closed.
 - The select is focused.
 - The select is not disabled.